-- Financial services information sharing and analysis center (FS-ISAC) report: FS-ISAC took the initiative in this 2015 report to spell-out control types to enhance FinTech cybersecurity by implementing an open source management policy to address vulnerabilities prior to shipping the application.
-The report also recommends the creation of an open source Bill of Materials (BOM) to identify open source components within financial services applications.
-This BOM clearly catalogues all open source components within the applications, a critical step to identifying vulnerabilities that may impact the codebase.
+Financial Services Information Sharing and Analysis Center (FS-ISAC) report: FS-ISAC took the initiative in this 2015 report to spell-out control types to enhance FinTech cyber security by implementing an open source management policy to address vulnerabilities prior to shipping the application.
+The report also recommends the creation of an open source bill of materials (BOM) to identify open source components within financial services applications.
+This BOM clearly catalogs all open source components within the applications, a critical step to identifying vulnerabilities that may impact the codebase.

-- PCI-DSS: Requirement Six of the Payment Card Industry Data Security Standard (PCI-DSS) offers guidance that includes the use of open source vulnerability scanning—like that provided by Black Duck Hub —and open source code review.
+PCI DSS: Requirement 6 of the Payment Card Industry Data Security Standard (PCI DSS) offers guidance that includes the use of open source vulnerability scanning—like that provided by Black Duck—and open source code review.
 Extending open source vulnerability management into the SDLC can both enhance FinTech security and reduce the cost of remediation.
-It is expected that, in 2018, PCI-DSS will include a requirement for an open source BOM.
+It is expected that, in 2018, PCI DSS will include a requirement for an open source BOM.

-- EU General Data Protection Regulation (GDPR): Going into effect on May 25th, 2018, the GDPR requires proactive effort by organizations that control or process personal data—and yes, financial data is quite personal.
+EU General Data Protection Regulation (GDPR): Going into effect on May 25, 2018, the GDPR requires proactive effort by organizations that control or process personal data—and yes, financial data is quite personal.
 This includes requirements to establish processes for regular assessment and testing of application security.
-We discuss the implications of GDPR on Financial Services’ risk management practices in our GDPR Deadline blog.
+We discuss the implications of GDPR on financial services’ risk management practices in our GDPR deadline blog post.

 A few simple steps to get started: